-As the pandemic’s effects continue, credit union members are paying more acute attention to their financial situation.
+As economic uncertainty continues, credit union members are paying more acute attention to their financial situation.
 They are increasingly attuned to which financial products make the best sense for them – and so should the credit unions.

 Gaining the insights needed to remain closely aligned with members’ needs begins with two fundamental questions: